What is Medicare Supplement Plan M?

 The Best Time to Enroll in Medicare Plan M

-If you decide that Medicare Supplement Plan M is the best plan for you, it’s best to get enrolled during your personal Medigap In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
-Health plan enrollment is ordinarily subject to restrictions....
-Period (OEP).
+If you decide that Medicare Supplement Plan M is the best plan for you, it’s best to get enrolled during your personal Upon initial enrollment in Medicare Part A and Part B, beneficiaries have a one-time, six-month period to buy a Medicare supplement policy with guaranteed issue rights.
+This is the Medigap Open Enrollment Period.
+(OEP).
 This is a six-month window that begins on the first day of the month that you’re both age 65 or older and enrolled in Medicare Part B.

-Once your Open Enrollment Period is over, you may still apply for coverage, but insurance carriers can and will ask you to answer health questions.
+Once your During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
+OEP starts on January 1 and ends on March 31. is over, you may still apply for coverage, but insurance carriers can and will ask you to answer health questions.
 They will evaluate your answers using a medical underwriting process.
 If they don’t like your answers they don’t have to sell you a policy, or they can set certain conditions or charge you more.

 Not all Medigap insurance companies offer Medigap Plan M. If you think Plan M might be right for you, ask your agent to show you rates from the carriers that do offer it.
 If you don’t have an agent, call 1-855-728-0510 (TTY 711) and speak with a licensed HealthCompare insurance agent.
 There’s no obligation, and they offer more plan options than any other national agency.